 6| St. Luke’s Church

-And we have finally reached the last of our Instrammy places to take pictures in Munich.
-On the corner from The Splendid Dollmann you can catch the green onion dome of St. Luke’s Church.
+Last of the places to take pictures in Munich, is the green onion dome of St. Luke’s Church.
 The top of St. Luke’s Church is simply memorizing and captures the architectural style of Munich.

-St. Luke’s Church is the largest Protestant church in Munich and built between 1893-1896.
-If you plan to snap some photos at this corner, don’t rush you can squeeze it in before or after The Splendid Dollman.
+St. Luke’s Church is the largest Protestant church in Munich and was built between 1893-1896.
 If you plan to go inside the church arrive early morning to avoid the crowds like anywhere if you’re taking pictures.

 Address: To find this perfect photo spot in Munich it is the corner of Thierschstraße and Maximilianstraße.
 The actual address of St. Luke’s Church is Thierschstraße 28, 80538 München, Germany.